snowflakedb/pdo_snowflake/README.rst

     pdo_snowflake.logdir=/tmp
     pdo_snowflake.loglevel=DEBUG

-Where is the log files?
+Where are the log files?
 ----------------------------------------------------------------------

 The location of log files are specified by the parameters in php.ini: